Meghdut-Mandal/NewtonBot/README.md

 Utilize your personal chat assistant/group manager to make the most out of WhatsApp.

-## Installation
+## Simple Installation ( Windows )

 ````
 Clone the repository

-Get in your pc and open the respository folder
+Get it in your pc and open the respository folder

 Open the Terminal from address bar by typing cmd.